-I’ve wrote at length about my visit to Chiloe Island when I posted my itinerary for three days on Chiloe Island, but in this post, I wanted to talk specifically about the ferry from the mainland of Chile to Chiloe Island: how it works, how to pay, and what to expect- all questions I had that didn’t have English language answers online in 2019.
+I’ve wrote at length about my visit to Chiloe Island when I posted my itinerary for three days on Chiloe Island, but in this post, I wanted to talk specifically about the Chiloe Island ferry that travels between the mainland of Chile to Chiloe Island: how it works, how to pay, and what to expect- all questions I had that didn’t have English language answers online in 2019.

 How do you pay?